Saturday 21 December 1940

 Separately, the US Marine Corps 7th Defense Battalion completes its move to Pago Pago, Tutuila, American Samoa.

-"Frenesí" (Spanish for frenzy), recorded by Artie Shaw and his orchestra with an arrangement by William Grant Still, hits No. 1 on the Billboard pop chart.
+"Frenesí" (Spanish for frenzy), recorded on 3 March 1940 by Artie Shaw and his orchestra with an arrangement by William Grant Still, hits No. 1 on the Billboard pop chart.
 The song remains there for 13 weeks and on the charts for 23 weeks altogether.
-It is the second most popular song of 1940 - difficult to do for a song that comes out this late in the year - and also one of the most remembered song of the war years by American servicemen.
+It is the second most popular song of 1940 and also one of the most remembered songs of the war years by American servicemen.

-Warner Bros. releases "Shop, Look and Listen," the second and last cartoon to feature the character Blabbermouse.
+Warner Bros. releases "Shop, Look and Listen" (a variation on the well-known railroad expression "Stop, look, and listen").
+This is the second and last cartoon to feature the character Blabbermouse.
 Voiced by Mel Blanc, Blabbermouse never catches on with audiences.

 |Baked Alaska in a shelter - The New Yorker, 21 December 1940.|